Monika-81/wanderlust-p5/README.md

 ### **Features**

-When the site user enters the site they are greated with a feed of the latest posts to the site.
+When the site user enters the site they are greeted with a feed of the latest posts to the site.
 The post previews gives a brief introduction to the diary post in the title and subtitle.
 As well as features the image for the post, admin avatar, icon to like the post and an icon that shows the number of comments.
 A none logged in user can use the site as "Read only", without any interactions.
-Below are the excisting features and how they tie in to the user stories and with that the projects goals.
+Below are the existing features and how they tie in to the user stories and with that the projects goals.

 <details>